 Looking to leverage FCC funding to launch or expand a remote patient monitoring program (RPM)?
 Pylo devices by Prevounce are fully qualified for FCC reimbursement, and the Prevounce platform makes it easy to deliver RPM services and connect to your EMR.
 Want to learn more?
-Click here.
+Click here to schedule a meeting.

 The Federal Communications Commission (FCC) has announced it will provide $249.5 million in FCC telehealth "grants" for healthcare providers delivering telehealth services.
 The application window is open from noon ET on Thursday, April 29, through noon ET on Thursday, May 6 (seven calendar days).

 The funding will go to eligible healthcare providers to cover the costs of connected devices, telecommunications services, and information services that enable the delivery of telehealth services, including remote patient monitoring, during the pandemic.

 Among the connected devices that will be covered by the funding are Pylo Health's 802-LTE blood pressure monitor and 300-LTE weight scale.
 Designed specifically for RPM, they are a simple, secure, and cost-effective way for patients to manage their blood pressure and weight from home and provides to grow an RPM program.

 The following is the list of organization categories that would qualify for funding:

 - post-secondary educational institutions offering healthcare instruction, teaching hospitals, and medical schools

 - community health centers or health centers providing healthcare to migrants